augustorosa/tmu-geo-lab-nov17/README.md

 # TMU Geospatial Lab: Snowflake Geospatial Operations

 This lab introduces geospatial operations in Snowflake for students who are already familiar with geospatial concepts but new to Snowflake.
-The lab covers Snowflake's native GEOGRAPHY data type, spatial functions, and practical applications using OpenStreetMap data for New York City.
+The lab covers Snowflake's native GEOGRAPHY and GEOMETRY data types, spatial functions, and practical applications using OpenStreetMap data for New York City.
+The main lab focuses on GEOGRAPHY (spherical geometry), with an add-on section exploring GEOMETRY (planar geometry) for advanced use cases.

 ## Prerequisites